 Attracting and retaining more women in IT careers

-In the UK, the proportion of women in IT has stayed at 16 percent for the past decade.
+In the UK in 2022, just 19 percent of IT professionals were women.
 But in many countries, such as those in Central Asia, women make up nearly half of the IT workforce.
 It’s the gender-equality paradox: In countries with less gender equality, educated women seek careers with more income security, while in countries with better gender equality, women avoid careers said to discriminate against women.

 There are green shoots of progress.
-Kaspersky’s 2021 Women in tech report surveyed women in four global regions.
+Kaspersky’s Women in tech report surveyed women in four global regions.
 Encouragingly, 57 percent say gender equality is improving in their organization.
 Despite this, 44 percent think male colleagues progress faster.
-COVID-19 has brought one step forward: 1 in 2 think remote working has improved gender equality – but 60 percent say they’re now doing “most” of the housework and homeschooling.

 In the report, Dr. Ronda Zelezny-Green, Co-Founder and Director of Panoply Digital, says change is slow because “too much activity around gender equality in IT focuses on one-off gimmicks and band-aid solutions that can be spotlighted in the press, instead of focusing on female employees and actions that will make a sustained difference in their professional lives.”